ReactForBeginners/course-overview/lecture1/README.md

 	var BUTTONTEXT = "Click the button";

-Now the way we give this data to the component is by the same way you'd specify an HTML elements attributes.
+The way to hand this data to a components props looks a lot like how you would specify an HTML element's attribute.

 	<App text={BUTTONTEXT} />

-This is how it looks like if we use props to store the description above the button in our little app example:
+Once the **App** component is initialized like this, it can access the BUTTONTEXT variable through *this.props.text*.
+Let's see it in action:

 		var BUTTONTEXT = "Click the damn button";